bubbles

 We know.
 Even reading the word lice can make you feel itchy.
 There is a dreaded call from school when a student or group has lice.
 It poses little danger to your child but can make anyone feel uneasy.
-While there is often no way to prevent the possibility altogether, understanding how they operate can help you avoid your child getting them or make getting rid of them easier.
+While there is often no way to prevent the possibility altogether, understanding how lice operate can help you avoid your child getting them or make getting rid of them easier.

 At Carithers Pediatric Group, we help with any medical situation your child may face, including lice.
 We know that handling this situation can seem complicated, so we want to ensure you have the necessary resources to take it on!